 When we hear the bell, we can pause and enjoy our breathing and get in touch with the wonders of life that are around us- the flowers, the children, the beautiful sounds.”

-For me, I am usually almost mindfully distracted during my work day.
+For me, I am usually distracted during my work day.
 Thankfully, I am occasionally jostled by an acoustic Bell of Mindfulness: the sound of a lullaby being played by the overhead hospital speakers.
 The lullaby represents the birth of a new baby.
 Two lullabies = twins!

 Each time I hear the lullaby, my body warms with light.
 I am reminded that a precious new life is entering the world and I pause to cherish the moment.
 I imagine how happy the parents and family/ friends must feel with the birth of a new baby, and I appreciate the gift of life and the happiness and joy that new babies bring into the world.